-Why are we even talking about two monsters that faced-off in a Hollywood movie?
-For all we know it was just another movie, so what is the point?
-Global technological destination is the reason we have decided to look into this then much-anticipated motion picture.
-Just like in the past certain details in movies have predicted where the world is headed.
-Godzilla vs. King Kong is a 2021 movie, which gave us plenty technological details.
-These details are a part of the technological trends in use today.
-Hence, the technological trends used in Godzilla vs King Kong are the future.
+Why is this article even about two monsters that faced off in a Hollywood movie?
+For all we know it’s just another movie, so what is the point?
+The global technological destination is the reason for this look into a once much-anticipated motion picture.
+Just like in the past, certain movies have predicted where the world is headed.
+Godzilla vs. King Kong, a 2021 movie, revealed many technological details.
+These details are of technologies in use today, which could also influence future technology.

 The Story Line

-The story line doesn’t really focus on technology; it’s more about monster supremacy.
-King Kong who is a Giant Ape from Skull Island refuses to bow to anyone.
-In his world there can only be one Alpha Male, and he occupies that position according to his believe.
-Godzilla on the other hand is a king of his own world.
-This huge lizard boasts of the necessary monster height as well as a power source that recharges every now and then.
-This power source is indicated by blue rays of light and cuts through everything in its way.
+The storyline doesn’t focus on technology; it’s more about monster supremacy.
+King Kong, a giant ape from Skull Island, refuses to bow to anyone.
+In his world there can only be one alpha male, and he occupies that position.
+Godzilla on the other hand is the king of his world.
+This huge lizard boasts of the necessary monster height as well as a power source that can be recharged.

-This movie used some technological trends, which we are going to look at now.
-Make no mistake the world has changed.
-Technology might even just be the birth of a new universe.
-Predictions have been made and these trends are being embraced.
-The technological trend used in Godzilla vs King Kong is just a part of how much we would be capable of, in the nearest future.
-Welcome to a new world, welcome to the beginning of it.
+Make no mistake, the world has changed, with predictions and new technologies being embraced.
+The technologies used in Godzilla vs. King Kong are just a part of how much we would be capable of, in the nearest future.
+Welcome to a new world, welcome to its beginning.

-The idea behind mechagodzilla was to protect the world without relying on a monster that can’t be controlled.
-Robots have been spoken about for years.
-Robotic engineering Sims to be a slow technological trend due to the fact that humans feel its supremacy may one day be destroyed.
-However, someday robots are another technological trend the world would embrace.
-It is only logical that machines that can fight wars be created, if machines fight wars then humans would be unbothered about bloodshed.
-This is just one among the many instances of why the world needs robots.
+Robotic engineering appears to be slowly progressing because humans feel its supremacy may one day be destructive.
+However, someday, robots would be another technological trend the world would embrace.
+It is only logical that machines that can fight in wars would be created; if machines are used then humans would be far from the warzone and safer.
+This is just one of the many examples of why the world needs robots.

-Godzilla vs. King-Kong is a movie you should watch if you are looking forward to technological trends.
-The movie, released in March 31, 2021 and uses a lot of futuristic technology.
-The technological trends used in Godzilla vs. King-Kong shows us where technology is headed.
-So brace yourself for a lot of surprises, we would soon understand how much the world has changed.
+Godzilla vs. King Kong is a movie you should watch if you are looking forward to technological advancements.
+The movie was released on March 31, 2021, and uses a lot of futuristic technology.
+The technological trends in Godzilla vs. King Kong show us that we should know where technology is heading.
+So brace yourself for many surprises.